Membership - Friends of HARE

 Our Structure

-We believe that disconnection from nature, our creativity and spirituality are huge driving factors in the current mental health issues we face in society as a whole.
-So all our offerings include these restorative elements and are structured around the seasons and sabbats of the wheel of the year.
+We believe that disconnection from nature, our creativity and spirituality are huge driving factors in the current state of the world, including mental health issues and apathy with modern life.
+We seek meaning and connection through these restorative elements, structured around the seasons and sabbats of the wheel of the year.

 Becoming a Member of HARE

-A central aim of our membership programme is to create opportunities for greater connection, collaboration and mutual support.
-Anyone can apply to become a member of HARE - individuals, community groups or organisations.
+A central aim for Friends of HARE membership is to create opportunities for greater connection, collaboration and mutual support.
+Anyone can apply to become a member of HARE - individuals, community groups, businesses or organisations.
 Members decide which new members join, based on shared values and alignment in philosophy.
 We also consider current gaps in our skillset and what we are able to offer.
 Members use consensus decision making to reach agreement on all aspects of running the organisation, including choosing new members.

 If you long to have a woodland base to practice your craft or offer your group or service, or you simply wish to be part of a collaborative organisation, you can apply to become a member of HARE below.